-Dutch aid for Ukraine: from day to day
+Dutch aid for Ukraine

 The Netherlands supports Ukraine in a variety of ways: with money for humanitarian aid, reconstruction, aid to victims of war, and with medicine and relief goods.
 The Netherlands also supports the investigation of violations of human rights and international humanitarian law.
 This page presents an outline of the most important contributions that have been pledged.